Brigade of the Guards: UN operations and counter-insurgency operations

-One the first deployments overseas, both for this newly formed regiment as well as for the newly independent India, was to Indochina, where the 2nd Bn. was posted, in 1954, to support the International Control Commission: India was the lead-nation for the project, and from its own history was well-aware of how risky the task of Partition could be.
+One the first deployments overseas, both for this newly formed regiment as well as for the newly independent India, was to Indo-china, where the 2nd Bn. was posted, in 1954, to support the International Control Commission: India was the lead-nation for the project, and from its own history was well-aware of how risky the task of Partition could be.
 Detachments of the battalion provided both security and an air of authority to the various subordinate headquarters in North Vietnam, South Vietnam, Laos and Cambodia, and the all-India regiment exemplified the national commitment to a fraught operation.

 The Brigade of the Guards has also taken part in UN peace keeping operations in Gaza and Angola.

 The regiment has also been used in counter-insurgency operations within India.

 Regimental battalions

-The regiment currently consists of a total of 21 battalions.
-The majority of these operate as mechanized infantry, four operate in the reconnaissance and support role (in support of the border force), one is equipped as an anti-tank guided missile (ATGM) battalion and three (including two territorial army battalions) remain as infantry.
+The regiment currently consists of a total of 23 battalions for Regular Army, one for Rashtriya Rifles and two for Territorial Army.
+The majority of these operate as standard mechanized infantry, 6 operate in the reconnaissance and support role (3 wheeled and 3 tracked), one is equipped as an anti-tank guided missile (ATGM) battalion and three (including two territorial army battalions) remain as infantry.
 Today, the regiment is one of three in the Indian Army that is made up of men from the different castes and regions of India.

 The list of battalions is as follows: